wildfly/quickstart/wsat-simple/README.md

 Build and Deploy the Quickstart - to OpenShift
 -------------------------

-_NOTE: At the time of this writing, JBoss Enterprise Application Platform 6 is not yet available on OpenShift, so only the JBoss AS 7 version of this quickstart can be deployed to OpenShift_.

 ### Create an OpenShift Express Account and Domain

 If you do not yet have an OpenShift account and domain, [Sign in to OpenShift](https://openshift.redhat.com/app/login) to create the account and domain.
 [Get Started with OpenShift](https://openshift.redhat.com/app/getting_started) will show you how to install the OpenShift Express command line interface.